Here is the handy-dandy SWEAT FAQ. PLEASE read this before calling or emailing us to ask a question. Thanks and enjoy!

 A. Turntables, headphones, record sleeves and cleaning kits, Maroma incense, Iron Forge concert posters, vegan snacks (Alternative Baking Company cookies, Primal Strips vegan jerky, etc.) and the largest selection of South Florida-made t-shirts, music and gifts.

 A. Yes!
 Sweat is one of Miami’s only fully-vegan coffee bars.
-We brew Panther Coffee beans (and sell them) and our handcrafted beverages get rave reviews from everyone who tries them, and our Bunniecakes cupcakes have their own fan club.
-Read more about this on our Café Page.
+We brew Panther Coffee beans (and sell them) and our handcrafted beverages get rave reviews from everyone who tries them.
+Read more about this on our Coffee Page.

 Q. How much is it to use your wi-fi?